Prag8855/aab/content/guides/permanent-residence.md

 If your country does not allow dual citizenship, becoming a German citizen means losing your old citizenship.
 In this case, permanent residence might be a better option.

+### EU Permanent Residence

+There are two types of permanent residence: German permanent residence (*Niederlassungserlaubnis*) and EU permanent residence (*Daueraufenthalt-EU*).
+They are almost the same.

+EU permanent residence is a little better because...

+- **You can leave Germany for a longer period**
+    German [PR](/glossary/Niederlassungserlaubnis) expires after 6 months outside of Germany.
+EU permanent residence expires after 12 to 24 months outside the EU, or 6 years in another EU country.[^13]
+- **It's easier to move to another EU country**
+    With the EU PR, you can move to another country, then apply for a residence permit there.
+With the German PR, you might need to apply for a residence permit at the embassy in Germany, then move to that country.[^71]

+You can only get a EU [PR](/glossary/Niederlassungserlaubnis) after 5 years in Germany.
+You can sometimes get a German PR faster.

+The requirements and the application process are the same.
+If you qualify for the EU PR, you get the EU PR.
+Usually, if you lived in Germany for 5 years, you get the EU PR.

 ## How to apply in Berlin

 **Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500€ to 2,000€.[^45] It's a [tax-deductible](/glossary/steuerlich%20absetzbar) expense.